Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/about/brand.md

 ---
 layout: docs
 title: Orange brand guidelines
+description: Have a need for Boosted's brand resources?
+We have a few guidelines we follow, and in turn ask you to follow as well.
 group: about
+toc: true
 ---

-Have a need for Boosted's brand resources?
-Great!
-We have a few guidelines we follow, and in turn ask you to follow as well.
 These guidelines were published by Orange SA [Orange Brand Assets](https://brand.orange.com/guidelines/logo/).

 ## Orange logo